U8NWXD/oppia-wiki/How-to-access-Oppia-webpages.md

 ### Contributor dashboard page

-The contributor dashboard page allows users to translate existing explorations into a different language, or create questions for existing Oppia explorations
+The contributor dashboard page allows users to translate existing explorations into a different language, or create questions for existing Oppia explorations.
+This lets more people become "contributors" by helping create Oppia content.

 1. Log in